Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Installation.rst

   To install with CUDA with ``sm_80``: ``cmake ../exaDEM -DXNB_BUILD_CUDA=ON -DCMAKE_CUDA_ARCHITECTURES=80``

 .. warning::
   It's important to note that the maximum number of vertices per particle shape is set to 8 by default.
-To change this value to , you can specify this number by adding : ``-DEXADEM_MAX_VERTICES=N``.
+To change this value, you can specify this number by adding: ``-DEXADEM_MAX_VERTICES=N``.

 Build ``ExaDEM`` using the make command with a specified number of parallel jobs (e.g., -j 4 for 4 parallel jobs):